-Derek Lin, CEO, ForaCare Global Corp.
+Derek Lin, CEO, ForaCare Global Corp., ForaCare, Inc.

 The rapid evolution of telemedicine technologies is enabling better care, greater patient access and the promise of bending the healthcare cost curve.
 Once thought of as a solution primarily reserved for individuals living in remote areas, telemedicine’s advantages range from the capability of reaching a very wide variety of patients to assisting healthcare professionals in making medical decisions more efficiently.
 Through telemedicine, remote patient monitoring systems, and technology, clinicians can proactively take action and manage chronic disease conditions such as diabetes and hypertension.
 Establishing an efficient and effective healthcare management platform to serve professionals and patients, ForaCare Inc., a subsidiary of ForaCare Global Corp., based in Moorpark, CA, designs, develops, and markets medical devices and technology solutions for chronic disease management.
 “Our TeleHealth Solution is a tool designed specifically for patients with chronic conditions such as diabetes mellitus and hypertension offering continuous care,” says Derek Lin, CEO, ForaCare Global.

 The company offers a combination of advanced medical devices such as wireless voice guided blood glucose meters, blood pressure meters with cellular network connectivity and cloud-based software to easily and economically perform remote patient monitoring.
 The devices measure a patient’s glucose, blood pressure, pulse, weight, temperature and percent blood oxygen.